 Question 1: Should the SEO consultant be focused on the quality of my content?

 If you want to get on Google’s good side, then it’s essential that the content on your website is of the highest quality.
 Why is this?
 Well, Google understands that users are on the hunt for the most valuable information.
 And the usually find this in content that is well-researched, well-written, and well-formatted.

-Whenever you meet with a quality Singapore SEO agency, you’ll notice that they are interested in the type of content that you offer.
+Whenever you meet with a quality Singapore SEO consultant, you’ll notice that they are interested in the type of content that you offer.
 If your content is not up-to-par, they are likely to make suggestions about how you can make it better.
 They will encourage you to use H1, H2 tags as well as images when needed.
 More specifically, they discuss the importance of search intent, keywords, voice search, and rich snippets.
 If you want to know if a company is worth working with, pay attention to their attitude towards content.